-One of my goals here at Analyzing Alpha is to help new investors get their bearings.
+One of my goals at Analyzing Alpha is to help new investors and traders get their bearings.
 And one of the fastest ways to build knowledge and expertise about investing is to learn the meaning of investing and trading terms.
-With that in mind, I have selected and given a brief explanation of the need-to-know terms that I think you will be well served learning.
+With that in mind, I have selected and given a brief explanation of the need-to-know terms that I think you will be well-served learning.

 Rather than putting everything in alphabetical order, I have tried to organize each category based on what “makes sense”.
-For example, the basic terms start with the most foundational concepts, and proceeding to the more advanced terms.
-The financial statement terms are listed in order of how they appear on the financial statements, etc.
+For example, the basic terms start with the most foundational concepts and proceed to the more advanced terms.
+The financial statement terms are listed in how they appear on the financial statements, etc.

-If you’re new to investing and trading, I suggest reading through all of the terms a few times as they all relate to eachother instead of trying to memorize them one-by-one.
-This will help you have much more context as you dip your toes into investing and you’ll be surprised how quickly you begin to understand!
+If you’re new to investing and trading, I suggest reading through all of the terms a few times as they all relate to each other instead of memorizing them.
+This will help you have much more context as you dip your toes into investing, and you’ll be surprised how quickly you begin to understand!

 Exchanges are the regulated securities marketplaces where buyers and sellers interact.
 The New York Stock Exchange (NYSE) is the largest and most famous.
-But there are at least 13 exchanges at the time of this writing in the USA, and many more around the world.
+But there are at least 13 exchanges at the time of this writing in the USA and many more worldwide.

 A share is a unit of “shared” stock ownership.
 Before trading was digitized, investors used to get stock certificates that proved they owned a certain number of shares of company stock.
 See stock.

 Stock refers to any form of ownership in a company in exchange for an investment in that company.
-When there are multiple owners of a company, ownership is represented in terms of shares, and shares can be sold to other people willing to pay for them.
+When there are multiple company owners, ownership is represented in shares, and shares can be sold to other people willing to pay for them.
 This forms the foundation of the stock market.

 An order refers to any request an investor makes to a broker to buy or sell any kind of security.

 Bonds are a form of debt issued by governments and corporations.
-Investors buy bonds because the issuer offers to pay a certain amount of interest on top of the principal borrowed.
-Bonds are considered a “fixed-income” security since they often pay a set rate of interest to the bondholder.
-There are many different types of bonds, including some that pay variable rates of interest depending on factors such as inflation.
+Investors buy bonds because the issuer offers to pay a specific interest on the principal borrowed.
+Bonds are considered a “fixed-income” security since they often pay a set interest rate to the bondholder.
+There are many different types of bonds, including some that pay variable interest rates depending on factors such as inflation.

 Yield, in investing, refers to the amount of money you receive while holding an investment.
 Yield often refers to the annual dividends paid or expected to be paid on stock and is the dollar value of the dividends divided by the current cost of the stock.
 Bonds also have a yield since they pay out a percentage of their face value each year to the bondholders.

-Index funds, similar to indices themselves, are created to track the performance of an index or of a subset of the markets.
-The S&P 500 is an example of an index that represents the market by tracking the top 500 firms.
+Index funds, similar to indices themselves, are created to track the performance of an index or a subset of the markets.
+The S&P 500 is an example of an index that represents the market by monitoring the top 500 firms.
 But you can’t buy S&P 500 shares directly since it is just a calculated number.
-For that, you would invest in an index fund based on the S&P 500.
+You would invest in an index fund based on the S&P 500.

 An Exchange Traded Fund (ETF) is an iteration on Mutual Funds.
-Like mutual funds, an ETF holds an underlying basket of investments in other securities, but unlike a mutual fund which is dealt by the Fund Company, an ETF can be traded throughout the day on the major exchanges at market-derived prices just like stocks.
-ETFs tend to have lower expense ratios and fees than mutual funds, although this distinction is breaking down over time.
+An ETF holds an underlying basket of investments in other securities like mutual funds.
+Still, unlike a mutual fund dealt by the Fund Company, an ETF can be traded throughout the day on the major exchanges at market-derived prices, just like stocks.
+Although this distinction breaks down over time, ETFs tend to have lower expense ratios and fees than mutual funds.

 A mutual fund is an investment vehicle offered by a Fund Company which allows investors to achieve a diversity of holdings with a single purchase.
-A mutual fund manager takes all the money they receive from shareholders and use that to purchase stocks, bonds, and cash equivalents on the open markets according to the prospectus, their published investment strategy that guides how they invest their shareholders’ money.
+According to the prospectus, a mutual fund manager takes all the money they receive from shareholders and purchases stocks, bonds, and cash equivalents on the open markets.
+Their published investment strategy guides how they invest their shareholders’ money.
 Some mutual funds aim for producing consistent income, while others might seek high growth opportunities in the small-cap equity markets.

 NAV stands for Net Asset Value and is used in the context of mutual fund pricing.
 Net Asset Value is calculated each day by dividing the net value of the assets in the fund by the number of shares, which becomes the basis for the cost of purchasing additional shares.
 NAV is the cost of a share of a mutual fund before any applicable loads (sales charges set by the Mutual Fund Company based on how many shares an investor is purchasing).